telerik/xaml-docs/common-information/common-ui-automation.md

 __AutomationMode__ property is of enum type and accepts the following values:

-* Disabled – this option will disable creating of automation peers of Telerik controls;
+* **Disabled**: This option will disable creating of automation peers of Telerik controls;
-* FrameworkOnly – this option will include only the base methods of AutomationPeers of MS classes;
+* **FrameworkOnly**: This option will include only the base methods of AutomationPeers of MS classes;
 {% if site.site_name == 'WPF' %}
-* Basic – will create the full AutomationPeer implementation for Telerik UI controls.
+* **Basic**: Will create the full AutomationPeer implementation for Telerik UI controls.
 It supports the most basic Coded UI tests;
-* Advanced - required for Coded UI tests with Level 2 and Level 3.
+* **Advanced**: Required for Coded UI tests with Level 2 and Level 3.
 This is the default value.
 {% endif %}

 {% if site.site_name == 'Silverlight' %}
-* Advanced - will create the full AutomationPeer implementation for Telerik UI controls.
+* **Advanced:** Will create the full AutomationPeer implementation for Telerik UI controls.
 This is the default value.
 {% endif %}

 The next code snippet shows how the AutomationMode property can be set: